History of ecology: James Lovelock and the Gaia hypothesis

 The Gaia theory, proposed by James Lovelock, in his work Gaia: A New Look at Life on Earth, advanced the view that the Earth should be regarded as a single living macro-organism.
-In particular, it argued that the ensemble of living organisms has jointly evolved an ability to control the global environment — by influencing major physical parameters as the composition of the atmosphere, the evaporation rate, the chemistry of soils and oceans — so as to maintain conditions favorable to life.
+In particular, it argued that the ensemble of living organisms has jointly evolved an ability to control the global environment – by influencing major physical parameters as the composition of the atmosphere, the evaporation rate, the chemistry of soils and oceans – so as to maintain conditions favorable to life.
 The idea has been supported by Lynn Margulis who extended her endosymbiotic theory which suggests that cell organelles originated from free living organisms to the idea that individual organisms of many species could be considered as symbionts within a larger metaphorical "super-organism".

 This vision was largely a sign of the times, in particular the growing perception after the Second World War that human activities such as nuclear energy, industrialization, pollution, and overexploitation of natural resources, fueled by exponential population growth, were threatening to create catastrophes on a planetary scale, and has influenced many in the environmental movement since then.

 History and relationship between ecology and conservation and environmental movements

 Environmentalists and other conservationists have used ecology and other sciences (e.g., climatology) to support their advocacy positions.
 Environmentalist views are often controversial for political or economic reasons.
-As a result, some scientific work in ecology directly influences policy and political debate; these in turn often direct ecological research.
+As a result, some scientific work in ecology directly influences policy and political debate; these in turn often direct ecological research and inquiry.

 The history of ecology, however, should not be conflated with that of environmental thought.
 Ecology as a modern science traces only from Darwin's publication of Origin of Species and Haeckel's subsequent naming of the science needed to study Darwin's theory.
 Awareness of humankind's effect on its environment has been traced to Gilbert White in 18th-century Selborne, England.
 Awareness of nature and its interactions can be traced back even farther in time.
 Ecology before Darwin, however, is analogous to medicine prior to Pasteur's discovery of the infectious nature of disease.
 The history is there, but it is only partly relevant.

 Neither Darwin nor Haeckel, it is true, did self-avowed ecological studies.
 The same can be said for researchers in a number of fields who contributed to ecological thought well into the 1940s without avowedly being ecologists.
 Raymond Pearl's population studies are a case in point.
 Ecology in subject matter and techniques grew out of studies by botanists and plant geographers in the late 19th and early 20th centuries that paradoxically lacked Darwinian evolutionary perspectives.
 Until Mendel's studies with peas were rediscovered and melded into the Modern Synthesis, Darwinism suffered in credibility.
 Many early plant ecologists had a Lamarckian view of inheritance, as did Darwin, at times.
 Ecological studies of animals and plants, preferably live and in the field, continued apace however.